What does it mean to put the 2030 Agenda for Sustainable Development into practice - nationally and locally, in the field of living heritage?

 15.45 Questions and Discussion

-In 2021-2024 the UNESCO Chair on Applied Studies of Intangible Cultural Heritage lead the research team of the LIVIND project (LIVIND – Creative and Living Cultural Heritage as a Resource for the Northern Dimension Region).
+In 2021-2024, the UNESCO Chair on Applied Studies of Intangible Cultural Heritage led the research team of the LIVIND project (LIVIND – Creative and Living Cultural Heritage as a Resource for the Northern Dimension Region).

 The aim was to analyse how creative and living cultural heritage and sustainable development interlink, examine past experiences and best practices, and contribute to the planning and implementation of the project activities.
 We worked together with the UNESCO Chair on Intangible Cultural Heritage Policy and Law (Latvian Academy of Culture, Latvia).

-The results are summed up in a research paper addressing the prevailing connection between creative and living cultural heritage and sustainable development in the Northern Dimension Region on the policy level, in research, and through concrete actions on the ground.
-The policy brief elaborates on the possible ways to strengthen this interlinkage in the future.
+The results are summarised in a research paper addressing the prevailing connection between creative and living cultural heritage and sustainable development in the Northern Dimension Region on the policy level, through research, and through concrete actions on the ground.
+The policy brief elaborates on possible ways to strengthen this interlinkage in the future.
+See here for full documents.

 LIVIND – Creative and Living Cultural Heritage as a Resource for the Northern Dimension Region, was a project led by the Finnish Heritage Agency and implemented in 2021-2024.
 The project aimed to identify and develop policies to strengthen the potential of creative and living cultural heritage to support sustainable development.
 It brought together stakeholders from public administration, civil society, and the private sector from nine countries in the Northern Dimension Region (Denmark (including Greenland and Faroe Islands), Estonia, Finland (including Åland Islands), Iceland, Latvia, Lithuania, Norway, Poland, and Sweden), being the first of its kind in Northern Europe.
 Webpage.